 A long international flight can be stressful for animals.
 If your pet is old, sick or highly anxious, it may be inadvisable to place them on an airplane.
 In addition, some snub-nosed dog breeds are unable to breathe on airplanes.

-Before your journey, take your pet to the veterinarian for a checkup.
+Before you move overseas with your pets, take your pet to the veterinarian for a check-up.
 Your vet may prescribe anti-anxiety medication to give your pet before the flight.

 Determine the best time for the move

 Just as you’ll need a visa to travel abroad, your pets may require special documentation.
 For example, Japan requires pet owners to give Japanese immigration services a 40-day notice prior to travel.

 Include your pet’s travel dates in all of your itinerary planning.
 The sooner you can make the proper arrangements, the more likely you’ll be able to travel on the same flight as your pet.